-Another human trial researching the ability of Astaxanthin to mop up free radicals in athletes, showed an oral supplement of 4mg of Astaxanthin greatly improved recovery time, as it prevented a rise of free radicals in the body (a natural side effect of exercise), which can hamper the body’s recovery time.
+Clinical studies have found that ingesting Astaxanthin deduces skin wrinkles, age spot size, and improves skin elasticity, moisture content and firmness.
+Astaxanthin also mops up free radicals in athletes, improving recovery time, by preventing a rise of free radicals in the body (a natural side effect of exercise), which can hamper the body’s recovery time.

 Will it make me go pink?

 No, it won’t!
 Unless you consumed tons of it daily like a flamingo, your skin would stay the colour it is meant to be.
 It just might look smoother, more even toned and springier – not too bad for a little-known carotenoid compound, eh?